teia-community/teia-docs/wiki/Governance-on-Teia.md

 Teia is incorporated as a non-profit, limited liability corporation (LLC) on the Republic of Marshall islands (RMI) that [formely recognizes DAO governance](https://www.globenewswire.com/news-release/2022/02/15/2385589/0/en/The-Republic-of-the-Marshall-Islands-Formally-Recognizes-DAO-Incorporation.html) and digital ledger addresses as members.

-This means that Teias "owners" (=members) can be defined by Token ownership or assignemnt to a multisig address without the need of members doing KYC (as long as they stay below 10% of voting power, which will be implemented on a smartcontract level)
+This means that Teias "owners" (=members) can be defined by Token ownership or assignemnt to a multisig address without the need of members doing KYC (as long as they stay below 10% of voting power, which is implemented on a smartcontract level)

 The DAO currently operates under the [Version 1.2 of the Teia DAO Operating Agreement](https://github.com/teia-community/teia-docs/blob/main/DocumentArchive/Teia%20Operating%20Agreement%20v1.2_noDoxx.pdf)